marrober/simple-apps/pipelines/simplePipeline-2/README.md

 Setup

 Setup 1 - Create the OpenShift Pipeline resources.
-The resources will be created in an OpenShift project called simple-pipeline.
+The resources will be created in an OpenShift project called simple-pipeline-2.
 If you wish to change this then clone this repository and update the file in the location :

 Setup 1 - The dockerfile referenced by the build process requires a Node.JS base image from the Red Hat Container catalog.
 Rather than ask each user to go through the process of setting up a secret in the OpenShift project to gain access to the container catalog, it has been decided that the container image will be imported to an image stream as a one time setup task.